Communication Complexity of Distributed Unitary Synthesis: Asymptotically Optimal Bound for

 At the $i$-th recursion step ($i=1,\ldots,k-1$), there are $2^{(i-1)n/k}$ UCRs carried forward from earlier steps, and each UCR contributes $2^{n/k}$ nonlocal CNOTs across the $i$-th and the rest processors by \Cref{lem:ucdecomp}.
 Hence the $i$-th step contributes \( 2^{(i-1)n/k}\times 2^{n/k}=2^{in/k} \) nonlocal CNOTs.
 Summing over $i=1$ to $k-1$, the total number of nonlocal CNOTs is

 \end{proof}

 Next, we analyze the cost required to decompose a unitary with respect to one processor versus the remaining processors.

-\begin{lemma} Given an $n$-qubit unitary $U$ and integer $r \in [n-1]$, $U$ can be decomposed into \emph{(i)} $6\times 4^{r}$ two-qubit gates across the first $r$ qubits and the last $n-r$ qubits; \emph{(ii)} $3\times 4^{r}$ UCRs acting on the last $n-r$ qubits; and \emph{(iii)} $4^{r}$ unitaries acting on the last $n-r$ qubits. \end{lemma}
+\begin{lemma} Given an $n$-qubit unitary $U$ and integer $r \in [n-1]$, $U$ can be decomposed into $4^{r}$ many $(n-r)$-qubit unitaries acting on the last $n-r$ qubits, together with \emph{(i)} $6\times 4^{r}$ two-qubit gates across the first $r$ qubits and the last $n-r$ qubits, and \emph{(ii)} $3\times 4^{r}$ UCRs acting on the last $n-r$ qubits.